 In between 1989 to 1998, Malou taught political science courses on a part time basis in various schools, namely: De La Salle University and University of the Philippines-Diliman.
 By 1999, she joined the Faculty of the National College of Public Administration of the University of the Philippines on a full-time basis.
 She handled both undergraduate and graduate classes on public policy, research methods, regulatory reform, and democracy audit.
 And in 2003, she also taught part-time at the Political Science Department of Ateneo de Manila.
 She taught lobbying, advocacy and campaigns.

 Wanting to bring her experience to bear and pursuing what she really wanted to be, Malou went to graduate school once more in 2000.
-This time in the US, in a city she has been most familiar with, she completed her degree in political management.
+This time in the US, in a city she has been most familiar with, she completed her second graduate degree, this time in political management.
 Offers were made for her to stay in the US but she strongly believed then, as it is today, that the only way to help the country is to go back and do pioneering work in political management in the Philippines and Asia.

-She has done advocacy trainings in Central and East Asia and political management work in Indonesia, Cambodia and Malaysia.
+She has done advocacy trainings in Central and East Asia and political management work in Indonesia, Cambodia, Malaysia and Thailand.
 She is often invited to do capability building trainings on political communication, marketing and management.

-She is a long standing member of several professional organizations, such as the Philippine Political Science Association (PPSA) , Philippine-American Studies Association (PASA), Public Relations Society of the Philippines (PRSP) where she is currently the Board Secretary, International Association of Business Communicators (IABC), Online News Association (ONA), Philippine Statistical Association (PSA), International Association of Political Consultants (IAPC) and convenor of the Association of Political Consultants in Asia (APCA) as well as Jasmine Stands, a support group for women in politics.
+She is a long standing member of several professional organizations, such as the Philippine Political Science Association (PPSA); Philippine-American Studies Association (PASA); Public Relations Society of the Philippines (PRSP) where she was the Board Secretary and later elected as Vice President for External Relations; International Association of Business Communicators (IABC); Online News Association (ONA), Philippine Statistical Association (PSA), International Association of Political Consultants (IAPC) and convenor of the Association of Political Consultants in Asia (APCA) as well as Jasmine Stands, a support group for women in politics.

 She is likewise a council member of the Gerson Lehrman Group, the world’s largest network of expert consultants connecting referrals to new projects and leading decision makers around the world.